xregistry/spec/core/spec.md

   - This contains the list of attributes defined as part of a nested resource
   - Type: Object, see `attributes` above
   - MAY be present when the owning attribute's `type` is `object`, otherwise it MUST NOT be present.
-It MAY be absent or an empty list if there are not defined attributes for the nested `object`
+It MAY be absent or an empty list if there are no defined attributes for the nested `object`

 - `attributes."STRING".item`
   - Defines the nested resources that this attribute references.
 This attribute MUST only be used when the owning attribute's `type` value is `map` or `array`
   - Type: Object
   - REQUIRED when owning attribute's `type` is `map` or `array`

 - `attributes."STRING".item.type`
   - The "TYPE" of this nested resource.
   - Type: TYPE
   - REQUIRED

 - `attributes."STRING".item.attributes`
   - See `attributes` above
   - REQUIRED when `item.type` is `object`

 - `attributes."STRING".item.item`
   - See `attributes."STRING".item` above.
   - REQUIRED when `item.type` is `map` or `array`